Balmain Photography: professional photography and web design

-My name appears on the masthead of the Fretboard Journal as "Color Consultant" which is a fancy name for pre-press.
 The Fretboard Journal is a terrific high-end coffee table style magazine for guitar geeks.
 It features well known guest writers, wonderful production values and limited advertising.
-I also do some actual photography assignments in the Seattle (headquarters for the publishing staff) area.
+I have done some photography assignments in the Seattle (headquarters for the publishing staff) area.

 For one such assignment I was asked to Photograph Glen Hansard.
 Hansard is a well known Irish singer/songwriter for the group The Frames and Swell Season.
 He got his big break appearing in the movie "The Commitments".
 In 2008 he won an Academy award with Markéta Irglová for the song "Falling Slowly" from the film "Once".
 He also stared in the film.
 The story and photography went so well, that it became the cover story for the magazine.

 Hansard grew up busking - playing and singing for money - on the streets of Dublin.
 I accompanied Fretboard Journal publisher, Jason Verlinde (who would also write the article) to Glen Hansard's hotel in Seattle.
 We needed some nice shots of Glen and his famous guitar - a well weathered instrument - that was prominently featured in the movie and the Academy Awards broadcast.
 The hotel turned out to be all modern chrome and steel, less than ideal for the subject here.
 Glen then mentioned he was hungry so I suggested we all head down to Kells, a well known Irish pub down near the Pike Place Market in Seattle.